 4. PETS – All pets must be restrained when other members are present.

 5. PIT AREA– Taxiing from the pit area directly to the runway prior to flight will be limited only to models too awkward to carry.
 No taxiing from the runway into the pit area.

 6. FLYING MODELS– no more than three (3) models flying at one time.
 Pilots need to be in proximity of the three flight stations, announce take off and landings and fly in the same direction as other aircraft are currently flying.
-When float flying from the pond, it is the responsibility of the pilot to announce his intentions and to mark one of the flight stations with the red cone that is stored under the shed.
+When float flying from the pond, it is the responsibility of the pilot to announce his intentions and to mark one of the flight stations with the orange traffic cone that is stored under the shed.